 - You should have noticed the dangerous condition.

 If You’ve Been Hurt, We’re Here to Help

 If you’ve sustained injuries in a slip and fall accident as a result of another’s negligence, you may be owed compensation.
-Don’t hesitate to reach out with your questions right away.
+Don’t hesitate to reach out to a Long Island slip and fall accident lawyer with your questions right away.